-Start date End date Reporting year January 1 2019 December 31 2019
+Start date End date Reporting year October 1 2019 September 30 2020

 (W0.3) Select the countries/areas for which you will be supplying data.

 Argentina

 Australia

 Brazil

 China

 Egypt

 France

 Germany

-Hungary

-India
+Hungary India

 Indonesia

 Japan

-Malaysia
+Malaysia Malaysia

 Mexico

 Netherlands

 Singapore

 South Africa

 Spain

 Switzerland

 United Kingdom of Great Britain and Northern Ireland

 United States of America

+W0.4

 (W0.4) Select the currency used for all financial information disclosed throughout your response.

 CHF

+W0.5

 (W0.5) Select the option that best describes the reporting boundary for companies, entities, or groups for which water impacts on your business are being reported.
 Companies, entities or groups over which operational control is exercised

+W0.6

 (W0.6) Within this boundary, are there any geographies, facilities, water aspects, or other exclusions from your disclosure?
 Yes

+W0.6a

 (W0.6a) Please report the exclusions.

-Exclusion Please explain Acquisitions in The recent acquisition will be integrated in scope within the next two years after the acquisition.
-This is the necessary time to align reporting framework and to proceed to the basic integration 2018 and 2019 steps required to be able to include them in the CDP reporting framework.
+Exclusion Please explain

+Acquisitions in The recent acquisitions will be integrated in scope within the next two years after the acquisition.
+This is the necessary time to align reporting framework and to proceed to the basic integration

+2019 and 2020 steps required to be able to include them in the CDP reporting framework.
 This is why they are excluded in this reporting.

+W1 Current state

 W1.
 Current state

+W1.
+Current state

+W1.
+Current state

+W1.
+Current state W1.1